MicrosoftDocs/azure-docs/articles/event-hubs/geo-replication.md

 -	Replication consistency - There are two replication consistency settings, synchronous and asynchronous
 -	User-managed promotion of a secondary to being the new primary.

-Changing a secondary to being a new primary can be done two ways:
+Changing a secondary to being a new primary is done two ways:
 - Planned: a promotion of the secondary to primary where traffic isn't processed until the new primary catches up with all of the data held by the former primary instance
 - Forced: as a failover where the secondary becomes primary as fast as possible The Geo replication feature replicates all data and metadata from the primary region to the selected secondary regions.
 The namespace FQDN always points to the primary region